Parkinson’s Disease Exercise Programme

 Answer these simple questions to find out if the programme is right for you:

 - I can walk independently or with a walking aid for 50m or more

 - I am on a stable medication regime

 - I do not regularly experience sudden onset of freezing or have sudden unpredictable falls.

 If you are living with Parkinson’s Disease and have answered YES to all of the questions above, then this programme is right for you.
-You can get involved by completing the short referral form below and a member of the team will get in touch with you.
+You can get involved by completing the short referral form below.

 How to get involved